 Nothing like a smoked ham, is there?
 Well, there is something twice as good, and that’s a Double Smoked Ham.

-There won’t be any arguments – this will become a friends and family favorite!
+There won’t be any arguments – this will become a favorite for friends and family!
 It’s the best of all worlds…. smoky flavor, sweet and savory glaze, slowly

 roasting in your smoker with cherry and pecan flavor…not an extreme amount of prep and lots of time to drink beer and watch the thin blue smoke float on the breeze.
 A Double Smoked Ham is special enough for the holidays or any gathering so you know it’s perfect for your Super Bowl Party.